cerrigham/talent-academy-backend-java/debugging-and-testing/README.md

 Modify Calculator class using Generics/Interface, so create ad hoc test case for each function.

 ### 3
-Read Junit and Mocjito documentations, write down any questions or doubt.
+Read Junit and Mockito documentations, write down any questions or doubt.
 We'll try to solve them tomorrow in the afternoon.